DanielDJones/TechnicalTest/readme.md

 This project is a test.
-The app is to develop a laravel site to keep track of gym memberships.
+The app is a laravel site to keep track of gym memberships.
+Host with php artisan serve